ranchopanda/dynamic-page-forge/docs/ADMIN_STYLE_UPLOAD_GUIDE.md

 ### The Process:

 1. **Admin uploads stock photo**
-   - Example: A photo of intricate mandala mehndi on a hand
+   - Example: A photo of intricate mandala mehendi on a hand

 2. **User selects this style**
    - User sees the stock photo as a preview
    - User clicks "Preview on My Hand"

 3. **AI analyzes both images**
-   - Extracts the mehndi pattern from stock photo
+   - Extracts the mehendi pattern from stock photo
    - Analyzes user's hand shape and size
    - Uses the prompt modifier for context

 4. **AI applies pattern**
-   - Maps the mehndi pattern onto user's hand
+   - Maps the mehendi pattern onto user's hand
    - Adjusts for hand size and shape
    - Maintains the style and detail level
    - Generates realistic preview

 5. **User sees result**
-   - Their hand with the mehndi pattern applied
+   - Their hand with the mehendi pattern applied
    - Can save, share, or book consultation

 ---